-4. Corstorphine Craigsbank and Corstorphine Old: These two congregations will move forward into a Union, structured as a Team Ministry as set out in the PMPA.
+3. Corstorphine Craigsbank and Corstorphine Old: These two congregations will move forward into a Union, structured as a Team Ministry as set out in the PMPA.
 It will be served by 2FTMWS.
-One of these posts will be a Pioneer minister looking to establish a strong presence in the new builds in the western expansion and one post will focus on parish ministry and the building up of an ecclesiastical community as well as continuing the missional presence in the local community.
+One of these posts will be a Pioneer minister looking to establish a strong presence in the new builds in the western expansion, an area of significant new housing, and one post will focus on parish ministry and the building up of an ecclesiastical community as well as continuing the missional presence in the local community.
 This work will be founded firmly on a faith nurtured in worship, and building on their history and heritage.
 The congregations will continue to strengthen school and community relationships, collaborate with other churches, reach out to current and new communities, offer a variety of worship and pursue justice.
 A commitment to the arts and chaplaincy to schools and workplaces will be central.
 The congregations too recognise the importance of growing organically, discerning through trial and error God's will and Christ's call in this area.

-Buildings:Corstorphine Old serves as a focal point for the community in the old village centre.
-It has a substantial congregation, provides a base for workplace chaplaincy to local shops and to the Gyle Centre, and its halls are well used.Corstorphine Craigsbank serves the west of Corstorphine and hosts a variety of mission initiatives, and East Craigs is a mission presence in newer housing where there is a lack of other community facilities.
-Both could provide good bases from which to reach out to the westward expansion, which straddles the Craigsbank and Corstorphine Old parishes.
+Buildings: Corstorphine Old serves as a focal point for the congregation and community in the old village centre.
+It has a substantial congregation, provides a base for workplace chaplaincy to local shops and to the Gyle Centre, and its halls are well used.
+Corstorphine Craigsbank serves the west of Corstorphine and hosts a variety of mission initiatives, and East Craigs is a mission presence in newer housing where there is a lack of other community facilities.
+Both could provide good bases from which to reach out to the westward expansion, a large area of new housing development to the west of Maybury road, which straddles the Craigsbank and Corstorphine Old Parishes.
 The two congregations share a mission to the wider area including Craigmount High School and the local primary schools, and all the buildings have a part to play in this.
-It is therefore proposed that Corstorphine Old, Craigsbank and East Craigs all be retained with 'A' designations, but the congregations are strongly encouraged to assess their fabric requirements, including the possible need for a physical presence in the new residential area, as the Union and its mission evolves.
+It could therefore proposed that Corstorphine Old, Craigsbank and East Craigs be retained with 'A' designations, with the congregations strongly encouraged to assess their fabric requirements.
+This would include improvements to accessibility and facilities at Corstorphine Old and the possible need for a physical presence in the new residential area, as the Union and its mission evolves.
 This should be a key aspect of the yearly reviews.
+However, given the number of buildings in the Corstorphine area and the stipulations laid out by the General Trustees, all are designated 'B' with a decision date of 31 December 2024 and release date of 31 December 2025.
+The discussions regarding buildings should take place in conjunction with Corstorphine St. Anne's, Corstorphine St. Ninian's and St. Andrew's Clermiston, as required by the General Trustees.